andrew-dddd/SvgToWpf/README.md

 SvgToWpf allows to parse svg file directly to WPF Geometries.
 Based on project: https://github.com/narendragoudelli/SvgToPathGeometry

 # Abilities
-- able to parse groups
+- parse groups
-- able to parse transforms
+- parse transforms
 - creates WPF Geometries which can be directly displayed in WPF Canvas